 At Smith.ai, we know that you’ve got a lot on your plate.
 Even the idea of hiring someone could be more than you need right now.
 Fortunately, that’s where we can help.
 The virtual receptionists at Smith.ai can handle all of your calls, messages, and other needs 24 hours a day, seven days a week.
 You’ll be able to get back to business and leave the details to us.

-Ask about our solutions for after-hours answering, Facebook message and SMS message answering, live website chat, payment collection, scheduling and intake, and even our temporary receptionist services if you just need a short-term solution.
+Ask about our solutions for after-hours answering, SMS message answering, live website chat, payment collection, scheduling and intake, and even our temporary receptionist services if you just need a short-term solution.
 We’ll also work with you to create a strategy for managing it all that fits your business needs perfectly.

 To learn more, schedule a consultation to discuss what the 24/7 virtual receptionists at Smith.ai can do to help your business, from admin to communications and beyond.
 You can also find us at firstname.lastname@example.org or (650) 727-6484.